 A root canal is usually needed when there is an infection inside the pulp chamber of your tooth.
 The dental pulp has nerves and blood vessels, and some signs often occur when there is an infection.
-It is better to learn the warning signs of a root canal infection to understand when to visit the dentist in Twin Falls for root canal treatment.
+It is better to learn the warning signs of a root canal infection to understand when to visit the dentist.

 4 Signs of a Root Canal Infection

 Few signs imply a root canal infection may exist.
 Identifying the early warning signs is essential in containing the spread of the infection, which can lead to tooth loss.
-Our dentist in Twin Falls can suggest root canal therapy to extract infected dental pulp if the signs represent a severe tooth infection.
+Dentists can suggest root canal therapy to extract infected dental pulp if the signs represent a severe tooth infection.

 1. Swollen Gums

 The gums cover and sustain the teeth.
 When a tooth disease appears, the gums also get affected.
 Due to this, one of the signs of a root canal infection is swollen gums.
 Swollen gums usually develop if there is a dental abscess, which is a pocket of pus that develops as a result of the tooth infection.
 Along with the gum swelling, gums can also turn red and feel tender when touched.
 Not every case of swollen gums is the outcome of an infection, but it is a symptom that should not be avoided.

 There are nerves in the tooth root, so naturally, there will be discomfort that exists in most instances of a tooth infection.
 If intense pain exists, it could be a symptom that a root canal is required.
 During a root canal, the dentist can eradicate the infected pulp that causes pain and fill the cavity with a substitute material.
 If severe pain occurs due to infection & it is ignored, then it can cause the infection to spread & worst tooth loss.

 3. Sensitive Tooth